 Take-home kits are proven to be successful in removing a large number of stains and significantly brightening teeth.
-However, they are provided with a lower dose of bleaching agent which is safe to be used by non-professionals and this means that your teeth may not lighten as many shades as they would do if they had been whitened in-office.
+However, they are provided with a lower dose of bleaching agent which is safe to be used by non-professionals.
+This means that your teeth may not lighten as many shades as they would if they had been whitened in our office.
 Despite this, many dentists believe that take-home whitening kits can produce some of the best long-term results.

 Considerations for take-home teeth whitening kits

 Although professionally dispensed take-home teeth whitening kits are an extremely common and popular cosmetic dental treatment, there are some considerations that you should be made aware of.